Arista Networks (ANET) Stock Sinks As Market Gains: What You Should Know

 Wall Street will be looking for positivity from Arista Networks as it approaches its next earnings report date.
-In that report, analysts expect Arista Networks to post earnings of $1.34 per share.
-This would mark year-over-year growth of 59.52%.
-Meanwhile, our latest consensus estimate is calling for revenue of $1.3 billion, up 48.66% from the prior-year quarter.
+The company is expected to report EPS of $1.34, up 59.52% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.3 billion, up 48.66% from the year-ago period.

 ANET's full-year Zacks Consensus Estimates are calling for earnings of $5.79 per share and revenue of $5.47 billion.
 These results would represent year-over-year changes of +26.42% and +24.78%, respectively.

-It is also important to note the recent changes to analyst estimates for Arista Networks.
-These revisions help to show the ever-changing nature of near-term business trends.
+Investors should also note any recent changes to analyst estimates for Arista Networks.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Looking at its valuation, Arista Networks is holding a Forward P/E ratio of 28.14.
-This represents a premium compared to its industry's average Forward P/E of 17.07.
+Valuation is also important, so investors should note that Arista Networks has a Forward P/E ratio of 28.05 right now.
+Its industry sports an average Forward P/E of 17.52, so we one might conclude that Arista Networks is trading at a premium comparatively.

-Meanwhile, ANET's PEG ratio is currently 1.99.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-ANET's industry had an average PEG ratio of 1.99 as of yesterday's close.
+It is also worth noting that ANET currently has a PEG ratio of 1.98.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+ANET's industry had an average PEG ratio of 1.98 as of yesterday's close.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report